 We enjoy fish-based dishes regularly.

-Like most seafood, fish can be quite seasonal and we eat some more often than others.
+Like most seafood, fish can be seasonal, and we eat some more often than others.

-Mahi mahi is a cold-blooded white fish that has a mild flavor.
-The fish’s name comes from Hawaii, which translates to strong strong, and is specified for this fish because of its bright color.
+Mahi Mahi is a cold-blooded white fish that has a mild flavor.
+The fish’s name comes from Hawaii, which translates to strong, and is specified for this fish because of its bright color.

-Grilling mahi mahi is the best way to enjoy it because the fish doesn’t fall apart easily.
-My version is truly the best.
+Grilling this fish is the best way to enjoy it because the fish doesn’t fall apart easily.
+Oh, and also air frying it.

-- It’s healthy and low calorie, with over 24 grams of protein per serving.
+- Nutritious.
+It’s healthy and low calorie, with over 24 grams of protein per serving.

-- Mahi mahi is easy to cook, thanks to its firm texture and thicker fillets.
+- Quick and easy.
+This fish is easy to cook, thanks to its firm texture and thicker fillets.

-- It’s mild flavored, so it’s perfect if you are worried about a potential ‘fishy’ flavor.
+- Everyone loves it.
+It’s mild flavored, so it’s perfect if you are worried about a potentially fishy flavor.

-What I love about this dish is just how quick and easy it is to cook.
+What I love about this dish is its quick and easy cooking.
 From prep to plate, it takes just 7 minutes to grill!

-- Mahi mahi fillets- Choose fillet that have a similar size and thickness.
+- Mahi Mahi fillets- Choose fillets that have a similar size and thickness.

-- Olive oil- To season and to prevent the fish sticking to the grill.
+- Olive oil- To season and prevent the fish from sticking to the grill.